aws-samples/sample-connector-for-bedrock/docs/providers/aws-executor.zh.md

-# aws-executor: AWS command executor
+# aws-executor: AWS 命令行执行器

 With this Provider, you can execute AWS command using natural language and get the execution results.

 The role for executing AWS commands and the role for running BRConnector are currently the same, so you need to grant the appropriate permissions to the current role.

-> [!IMPORTANT]
+> !!! info
-> Do not grant write permissions to critical resources, as the command lines parsed by the current AI are not stable.
+    Do not grant write permissions to critical resources, as the command lines parsed by the current AI are not stable.
 However, you can still refer to the command lines suggested by the AI.

 ## Model configuration